usethesource/rascal-tutor/doc/Tutor/Architecture/Architecture.md

    * The compiler reports missing links and ambiguous links as errors.
    * A single `index.value` file is written in the output folder for future reference by depending projects.
 1. Code execution ensures lively demonstrations which are checked for correctness.
-   * Code blocks marked `rascal-shell` are executed line-by-line on the ((GettingStarted:RascalShell)) prompt.
+   * Code blocks marked `rascal-shell` are executed line-by-line on the ((GettingStarted-RunningRascal-Commandline)) prompt.
 Each prompt starts with a fresh environment.
 All error and standard output is captured and printed back. ((Library:module:Content)) that serves HTML or any other file is also inlined in the output Markdown file.
    * Code blocks marked `rascal-shell,continue` are executed in the previously constructed environment (from top to bottom in the Markdown file) and behave the same otherwise.
    * Code blocks marked `rascal-prepare` with or without `continue` behave the same as above, except that no output or input is printed back into the output file.
 1. Links written between `((` and `))` are resolved using the previously described index.